-The Best Latte Machine: Reviews and a Buying Guide
+5 Best Latte Machine Reviews (+ a Buying Guide)

-Buying Guide: How To Choose The Right Latte Maker
+Buying Guide: How To Choose The Best Latte Machine

 Before you dive into making such a big purchase, there are a few things to consider…

-The reality is that, while there are many things to consider, what we’re looking at here under that frothy “latte” exterior is a regular coffee machine that makes lattes really well.
+The reality is that, while there are many things to consider; what we’re looking for here, under that frothy “latte” exterior, is a regular coffee machine that makes lattes really well.

-The goal here is to find a machine that handles the milk well.
+The goal here is to find a latte machine that handles the milk well.

 The Difference Between Cappuccinos, Lattes, and Other Espresso-Based Drinks